dashingsoft/pyarmor/docs/pack-obfuscated-scripts.rst

 **All the dependencies of obfuscated scripts CAN NOT be found at all**

-To solve this problem, the command solution is
+To solve this problem, the common solution is

 1. Find all the dependenices by original scripts.
 2. Add runtimes files required by obfuscated scripts to the bundle